driscollcode/router/Readme.md

 ## Testing

-Have a look in the [a relative link](testing-examples) folder for some working sample code which uses mock requests to unit test a handler.
+Have a look in the [testing-examples/mockgen](testing-examples/mockgen) folder for some working sample code which uses mock requests to unit test a handler.

 ### Mock Requests